Men in Bigfoot Research, Scott Herriott

 Men in Bigfoot Research Scott Herriott a/k/a "Yetifan"

-Question: Please tell the readers about yo
+Question: Please tell the readers about yourself.

 Scott Herriott: Born and raised in the San Fernando Valley in Southern California.
 Went to Cal State Northridge and the University of Leeds in England for college.
 My major was Religious Studies (natural progression in to all things Bigfoot :)) Find the entire phenomenon of Bigfoot fascinating...the anthropological, sociological, psychological....great, great topic.
 I love to backpack...in fact, I'm currently shooting my third documentary on the Pacific Crest Trail this year (www.walkpct.com)

-Question: How long have you been active i
+Question: How long have you been active in the field of Bigfoot research?

 Scott Herriott: I would say since '86 when I saw a story on CNN concerning some bridge builders up in the High Sierra who drove out in the middle of the night because they heard and saw something upright screaming at them.
 The next year I went to the same general area...been pretty much been hooked ever since.

-ee lad but as far as actively getting out and checking things out, that story was the genesis.
+Was interested in the subject as a wee lad but as far as actively getting out and checking things out, that story was the genesis.

 Question: What has been your primary focus, in this field of study?
 Please explain.